Tacuma/MNISTFlaskApp/README.md

 # MNISTFlaskApp

 ## My First flask app.
-This was basically an exercise so that I can learn python, sckikit, google cloud platform, git in terminal, and flask.
+This was basically an exercise to learn Python, Sklearn, Google Cloud Platform, git in terminal, glt, and flask.
 While it's a small application, I learned alot.

 Link for flask app: